ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 x /* <- that's the x variable, and this is a comment I'm inserting in my code */ = 3;
 ```

 There's also a 3rd type called a JSDoc comment.
-We actually saw it when we first made our create event (we immediatly cleared it, but you can see it again by creating a new event)
+We actually saw it when we first made our create event (we immediately cleared it, but you can see it again by creating a new event)

 ```
 /// @description I'm describing the create event within a comment :O